jayekub/rtl_433-hass-addons/rtl_433/README.md

 # rtl_433 Home Assistant Add-on

+(Modified by Jacob Kuenzel to use newer base image for RTL SDR V4 Blog dongle support)

 ## About

 This add-on is a simple wrapper around the excellent [rtl_433](https://github.com/merbanan/rtl_433) project that receives wireless sensor data via [one of the supported SDR dongles](https://triq.org/rtl_433/HARDWARE.html), decodes and outputs it in a variety of formats including JSON and MQTT.
 The wireless sensors rtl_433 understands transmit data mostly on 433.92 MHz, 868 MHz, 315 MHz, 345 MHz, and 915 MHz ISM bands.